 Caution should be exercised in assigning assumptions for the returns on such assets.
-The approach should reflect the availability of data, nature of the investment(s) and the economic rationale for the continuation of any historically observed risk premium.
+The approach should reflect the availability of data, nature of the investment(s) (e.g. whether the investment is in equity or debt instruments and how liquid the asset is) and the economic rationale for the continuation of any historically observed risk premium.
 It is advisable to seek long-term historic performance data (ideally at least 10 years of relevant information for the structure or form of asset in question) to support any assumption of returns in excess of cash.
-Where there is an allocation to more than one alternative asset class, the historical correlation between those asset classes should be considered (see also the section on Diversification and Multi-Asset Funds below).
+Where there is an allocation to more than one alternative asset class, the historical correlation between those asset classes should be considered (see also the section on Multi-Asset Funds below).
 The increasing popularity of alternative assets may impact forward looking expected returns and correlations, and therefore a degree of prudence should be applied when analysing historic data.